ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 <tt>~submit/submit -p {{page.submit_cs_pnum}} lab03.py</tt>

-If you have done the steps so far, you should be able to earn 40/100 points:

-* 20 for having a python file that compiles called `lab03.py`
-* 10 for passing the test cases that you yourself put into the file (you get to see these);
-* 10 more for passing instructor supplied test cases (these, you do not get to see, but in this particular case, they are exactly the same as the ones you were given to type in.)

-Once you've submitted and you see that you have 25/100 points, you are ready to continue with the rest of the lab.
+Once you've submitted and you see that you have partial points, you are ready to continue with the rest of the lab.

 # Step 8: Read these instructions about how the rest of the lab will work